-Country Personal Income Tax Corporate Income Tax VAT (standard rates) Real estate tax Romania Personal income tax exemption for employees doing exclusively R&D in their first 10 years of activity 16% Profit tax exemption for R&D 19% For residential buildings: 0.08% to 0.2% of taxable value of building; For non-residential buildings: 0.2% - 1.3% (as per decision of local City Council) of taxable value of building; Re land tax: the formula depends on the category of land (agricultural/construction), the ranking of the location etc. Slovakia 19% (annual income up to EUR 37,163.36) 25% (part of annual income exceeding EUR 37,163.36) 21% , and 15% for the taxpayer who earned a revenue (income) not exceeding EUR 100,000 (as of 1 January 2020).
+Country Personal Income Tax Corporate Income Tax VAT (standard rates) Real estate tax Romania 10% Personal income tax exemption for employees doing exclusively R&D in their first 10 years of activity 16% Profit tax exemption for R&D 19% For residential buildings: 0.08% to 0.2% of taxable value of building; For non-residential buildings: 0.2% - 1.3% (as per decision of local City Council) of taxable value of building; Re land tax: the formula depends on the category of land (agricultural/construction), the ranking of the location etc. Slovakia 19% (annual income up to EUR 37,163.36) 25% (part of annual income exceeding EUR 47,537.98) 21% , and 15% for the taxpayer who earned a revenue (income) not exceeding EUR 60,000.
 20% and 10 % (reduced rate for certain goods and services) Land tax is generally levied at 0.25% of the land value, as assessed by the municipality.
 Rates vary depending on the type of land and its location.
 The general tax rate on construction is EUR 0.033 for every sq. m. occupied by the construction.
 The general tax rates above may be decreased or increased by the respective municipality.
-Türkiye 15-40% 23% Exemptions provided for certain activities; such as those realised in Free Zones 1%, 8%, 18% 0.1% - 0.2% for residential properties 0.2% - 0.4% for commercial properties 0.1% - 0.2% for farms 0.3% - 0.6% for lands Ukraine 18% (plus extra 1.5% military levy) Special rates apply to insurance and qualified IT companies Following the large scale invasion of Russia into Ukraine and for the duration of martial law, companies may opt for simplified tax regime with payment of 2% tax on revenue instead of general corporate income tax 0% / 20% ; a reduced rate of 7% applies to procurement of pharmaceuticals and certain devices for medical purposes; a reduced rate of 14% applies to import and supply of certain grains.
+Türkiye 15-40% 25% Exemptions provided for certain activities; such as those realised in Free Zones 1%, 10%, 20% 0.1% - 0.2% for residential properties 0.2% - 0.4% for commercial properties 0.1% - 0.2% for farms 0.3% - 0.6% for lands Ukraine 18% (plus extra 1.5% military levy) Special rates apply to insurance, banking sector and qualified IT companies 0% / 20% ; a reduced rate of 7% applies to procurement of pharmaceuticals and certain devices for medical purposes, supply of listed services in entertainment industry, hotel accommodation services; a reduced rate of 14% applies to import and supply of certain grains.
 Determined by each municipality depending on the type and location of property/land within the following margins: no more than 1.5% of minimum statutory salary (currently approx. EUR 3) per square metre for residential and non-residential property; no less than 0.3% and no more than 1% of normative land value for agriculture land; no more than 1% of normative land value for land of general usage; no more than 3% of normative land value for other types of land (including industrial land and land for construction); no more than 12% of normative land value for land under permanent lease by business entities.